Will My NH Home Insurance Get Cancelled If I Have a Trampoline?

 Will I pay more for NH home insurance if I own a trampoline?

-Though some insurance companies may now have the ability to carve out a price for a particular risk, like ownership of a trampoline or a woodstove, that is not typically the case.
+Though some insurance companies may have the ability to carve out a price for a particular risk, many do not.
 Usually, the insurance company either allows them or not.

 Most insurance companies do not specifically charge for a trampoline because it is difficult for an insurance company to calculate a potential liability loss and charge the appropriate fee. $20, $50 or even $100 will hardly cover the potential payout, plus legal fees, to even make the charge worthwhile.